mvysny/lazyqemu/README.md

 you can shrink its memory, decreasing the memory footprint of the VM on host and giving host back a bit of memory.

 This is done by a 'balloon' program running on guest: it can 'inflate' itself by increasing its memory usage the guest OS.
-Host hypervisor knows that 'balloon'-occupied memory is unused by the guest OS, and therefore it can shrink the memory footprint of the VM.
+Host hypervisor knows that 'balloon'-occupied memory is unused by the guest OS, and therefore free to use by the host OS.

 When guest needs more memory, the balloon 'deflates': the 'balloon' program releases its memory.
 The VM starts using more memory on host OS, but this gives the guest OS more memory to work with.